scallensc/react-realtimeirl/README.md

 To build, just run `yarn build` from the root of the project folder. copy the build folder to the web server of your choice.
 For the live version below, I've hosted it using a nodeJS/Express static server.

+You can also run the provided Dockerfile to serve the nodeJS app with Nginx.

 # Live version

 ## URL format for hosted version: